 Cost: For many, the cost of undergoing plastic surgery in their home country can be prohibitive.
 Travelling abroad for treatment allow savings of up to 70% over prices at home.
 For example,

 For surgical procedures, our former patients give high marks to BIMC Hospital.
-For skin, anti-aging and other non-surgical treatments, Rejuvie Aesthetic and Anti-Aging Clinic and Manika Aesthetic Clinic are popular among locals and travelers alike.
+For skin, anti-aging, Botox and other non-surgical treatments, Rejuvie Aesthetic and Anti-Aging Clinic and Manika Aesthetic Clinic are popular among locals and travelers alike.

 Medical Facilities: As medical tourism continues to grow throughout Southeast Asia, Bali has followed the footsteps of Thailand, Malaysia and Singapore in catering to international patients seeking to combine affordable cosmetic surgery with an exotic vacation in the sun.
 The Bali International Medical Centre (BIMC) Nusa Dua is considered to be Bali’s leading facility, offering patients a comprehensive range of both surgical and non-invasive beauty treatments.
 The centre is regarded as the first custom-built facility in Bali aimed specifically at the medical tourism industry and has received international accreditation, including the Australian Council on Healthcare Standards International in 2014.